Roene/Dating-app/readme.md

 Now you get the dashboard with all the data you asked.
 It wil render article with uploaded image as background and three paragraphs.

 ## Update data
-When we want to update date we render the page *profile-edit*, this can be found in the folder **views/pages/profile-edit.ejs**.
+When we want to update data we render the page *profile-edit*, this can be found in the folder **views/pages/profile-edit.ejs**.
 In here there is a form where the user can edit the personal information.
 In the backend we make a get request to render the page with the information from the logged in user.
 This can be found in the folder **routes/user.js**
 ```js
     .get('/profile-edit',  auth, (req, res) => {
         try {